Training and career opportunities for military community

 annual poppy appeal.
 It is specifically designed to help low skilled and

 unemployed Legion beneficiaries with assistance to achieve a sustainable

-- President'sAward Scheme - Women's Section President's Award Scheme provides educational sponsorship by way of educational grants and scholarships to dependants of serving and ex-serving Armed Forces personnel.
+- President'sAward Scheme - Women's Section President's Award Scheme provides educational sponsorship by way of educational grants and scholarships to spouses of non-commissioned officers, both serving and ex-serving Armed Forces personnel.
 Assistance is awarded to those seeking first degrees, and grants are awarded towards re-training programmes, books, travel costs and other related costs.

 - The National Careers Service website provides careers advice and information

 on a wide range of jobs, training course resources and funding.